Sep

 Steve’s ice cream just down the street from Brothers’.
 Coffee with heath bar mix-in.
 Great after a high school football game, too.

-• a gravatar mr b Said:
+• mr b Said:

 2nd to brothers…most people I know from Raleigh at some point had a friday night ritual at Brothers, us included.
 My sister and I would sit in the red cans by the front door…I remember finally getting to big for those.
 Thinking back, there is no way to count how many pizzas I watched being made in the back hall.

-• a gravatar Spencer Said:
+• Spencer Said:

 Scotty’s was the best.
 I remember the one at Crabtree Valley Mall as well as at North Hills.
 It was on the 1st floor right next to Sears and near THe Recortd Bar.
 You ordered up front and then walked down the hallway to the back where they had seating.